 The Company continued to grow through acquisition, adding new regions in Atlantic Canada, Northern Canada, US South, and the Great Lakes.

-We also to expand internationally to England, India, and the United Arab Emirates.
+We also expanded internationally to England, India, and the United Arab Emirates.
 At the end of 2012, employee numbers topped 12,000.

 In September 2013, Stantec launched its new brand positioning—centered on its purpose of creating communities and promise to design with community in mind—to the world.
 The Company also launched a new logo and visual identity.